 Did you know that cockroaches carry more than 30 species of bacteria in their gut and cuticle alone?
-That these microorganisms they ferry about include E. coli and Salmonella?
+These microorganisms they ferry about include E. coli and Salmonella!

 As if that’s not enough, these arthropods also give some types of viruses and parasites a ride to wherever!
 That wherever, unfortunately, can be your home.

 And if you live in Memphis, TN, your house can be part of the 15% of homes with a roach infestation.
 That high rate puts the otherwise beautiful city in the top 10 U.S. cities with the worst roach infestation.

 The good news is, proper roach control methods can help you keep these critters away from your home.

 Ready to protect your loved ones from the diseases cockroaches can bring?
 Then let’s get this guide on how to get rid of roaches started!

 Effective Roach Control Starts with Identifying High-Infestation Areas